Find somewhere to stay in London’s best districts and enjoy the wonders of the British capital!

 Photo credit: Flickr – Márcio Cabral de Moura

-This is the model of upscale London.
-Nevertheless, you will find pleasant parks and you will enjoy wandering the streets to at least contemplate the houses’ Victorian style architecture.
-This district is home to the largest concentration of museums to visit in London.
-For example, walk through the Victoria and Albert Museum, the Science Museum and the Natural History Museum.
-These two areas to stay in London are also very expensive.
-For a cultural trip and successful shopping expeditions while sampling the capital’s upmarket treats not far from the Thames, they will be the perfect choice.
+This is the quintessential high-end area of London.
+Its parks are a great place to relax and you will enjoy wandering the streets to contemplate the Victorian-style houses.
+This district is home to the largest concentration of museums to visit in London, including the Victoria and Albert Museum, the Science Museum, and the Natural History Museum.
+Not far from the Thames, Chelsea and Kensington are very expensive areas to stay in London.
+They nevertheless offer an array of things to do from cultural outings, to shopping expeditions, and more generally to experiencing the capital’s upmarket treats.

 Photo credit: Flickr – Eduard Díaz i Puig

-This district displays London’s charm, with small shops to wander around, the Portobello weekend market, Ladbroke Square Garden to explore in good weather.
-The district is quite quiet on weekdays, but out of the way.
-The atmosphere is calm and romantic, far from the hustle and bustle of Soho and the City.
+Notting Hill is in many ways London’s most charming district, packed with small shops to wander around, as well as the Portobello weekend market, and Ladbroke Square Garden to explore, weather permitting.
+The district is fairly quiet on weekdays, though it is way out of the city centre.
+The atmosphere is calm and romantic, far from the hustle and bustle of Soho and the CBD.
 In the summer, Notting Hill’s Caribbean carnival is a popular tourist attraction.
-On the budget side of things, this area to stay in London offers better options, prices are more moderate.
-Ideal for an extended weekend for summer couples.
+Budget wise, this area offers a range of options to stay in London, as prices are rather moderate compared to other neighbourhoods.
+Ideal for an extended romantic weekend in the summer.

 Southwark and South Bank